dumux/dumux/examples/1ptracer/README.md

 {
     using namespace Dumux;
 ```
-We define the type tags for the two problems.
-They are created in the individual problem files.
+Convenience aliases for the type tags of the two problems, which are defined in the individual problem files.
 ```cpp
     using OnePTypeTag = Properties::TTag::IncompressibleTest;
     using TracerTypeTag = Properties::TTag::TracerTestCC;